• Link to Facebook

 Economy class is comfortable with high-back leather-look seats and plenty of legroom.

-As I waited for the train at Maryborough West Railway Station, the chilly winds were relentless, but the friendly Queensland Rail staff made me feel welcome and guided me to my designated, and sheltered, spot.
+As I waited for the train at Maryborough West Railway Station, the chilly winds were relentless, but the friendly Queensland Rail staff made me feel welcome and guided me to my designated and sheltered spot.
 At 7.30 pm, the train departed, and I settled into my economy-class seat.

 Now, I had grand plans of booking one of those luxurious Railbeds, but alas, they were all booked out.
 Winter months in Queensland are prime travel time, so you have to plan well ahead.